Sh0aib-Ja0allah/Sh0aib-Ja0allah/README.md

 <br />

-- I'm a Writer, Full-Stack Developer.
-- A C.S.E (Computer Systems Engineering) student at Arab American University Palestine.
+- A C.S.E (Computer Systems Engineer) graduate from Arab American University Palestine.
-- 🌱 I’m currently learning everything.
 - 👯 I’m looking to collaborate with other content creators.
-- 🥅 2023 Goals: Learn more about Front-end& Flutter mobile development.
+- 🥅 2023 Goals: Learn more about Front-end.
-- Have a passion to be a senior Full-Stack Developer.
+- Have a passion for being a senior Full-Stack Developer.

 <br />
 <hr />